andrewconnell/TrainingContent/Graph/01-2 Authenticate and connect with Microsoft Graph/lab.md

 git clone https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-v2.git
 ````

+Open the solution using Visual Studio 2017.
+Restore the missing NuGet packages and reload the solution.

 **Edit** the `web.config` file with your app's coordinates.
 Find the appSettings key `ida:ClientId` and provide the Application ID from your app registration.
 Find the appSettings key `ida:ClientSecret` and provide the value from the secret generated in the previous step.

 ### Inspect the code sample

-Open the `Startup.Auth.cs` file.
+Open the `App_Start/Startup.Auth.cs` file.
 This is where authentication begins using the OWIN middleware.

+Verify that the `Scope` variable in your code is equal to "openid email profile offline_access Mail.Read", if not, please change it.

 ````csharp
 app.UseOpenIdConnectAuthentication(